noynaert/act102handouts/09_Tables/09b_CSS_Tidbits.md

 [HTML Validator for Chrome](https://chrome.google.com/webstore/detail/html-validator/mpbelhhnfhfjnaehkcnnaknldmnocglk?hl=en-US)

 I found that I had to *completely* close Chrome and then reopen it.
 (Right-click on the Chrome icon in the status bar and Quit.)

+For Firefox, I am currently using [this validator for Firefox](https://addons.mozilla.org/en-US/firefox/addon/html-validator/?src=search), but I have not tested it as much as I would like.